IEDB/NGArgParser/README.md

 This is a standardized parser framework for CLI tools.
 This class will enforce certain properties or abstract methods to be implemented to properly create an Argument Parser class for other CLI tools.

 ## What's in NGArgumentParser?
 The parser class inherits directly from `argparse.ArgumentParser`.
-Once it's instantiated, it will create an ArgumentParser class, and create 3 subparsers: `preprocess`, `predict`, and `postprocess`.
+Once it's instantiated, it will create an ArgumentParser class, and create 3 subparsers:
+1. `predict`
+2. `preprocess`
+3. `postprocess`

 The `preprocess` subparser has the following options available:
 ```bash